dojo/framework/docs/en/resources/supplemental.md

 ### `meta()`

 The `meta` API returns the current meta information for the resources, including the current options themselves.
-The `MetaResponse` is also contains the registered `total` of resource, which can be used to determine conditional logic such as virtual rendering.
+The `MetaResponse` also contains the registered `total` of the resource, which can be used to determine conditional logic such as virtual rendering.

 ```tsx
 meta(template, options, request): MetaResponse;